casonclagg/aframe-jade-boilerplate/README.md

     npm start

-Then launch the site from your favourite browser:
+This should launch the site in your default browser:

 [__http://localhost:3000/__](http://localhost:3000/)